• Skip to primary navigation

 But you know, life gets in the way and I haven’t been eating leeks on the regular like I wanted.
 So recently I tried to get back in the habit and find some quick + easy ways to incorporate leeks.
 Hence, this recipe.

-We like sautéed spinach on its own, and it’s one of our go-to veggie side dishes.
+We like sautéed spinach on its own, and it’s one of our fave veggie side dishes.
 (Check out these ways to use fresh spinach - it's such a versatile veggie.)

 Oh, and if you are new to leeks, here's a couple tips on cleaning them.

-- Gently lift the leeks from the bowl of water and place in a colander.
+4. Gently lift the leeks from the bowl of water and place in a colander to drain.
 This way you leave behind the dirty water and any grit that's fallen to the bottom of the bowl.

 If you haven’t used leeks yet, I hope you’ll give this sautéed spinach and leeks recipe a try.
 And maybe join me in my goal to make leeks a regular staple.
-Let's keep those good gut bacteria happy and thriving!
+Our guts will be so happy.

 XO,